ansible/ansible/docs/docsite/rst/user_guide/playbooks_tags.rst

      tags:
      - mytag

-in a playbook like this:
+And you might include the tasks file above in a playbook:

 .. code-block:: yaml